sho13/Septic-API/README.md

     ```

 ## Notes
     - **GOAL**: Create an API that'll prompt homeowners if home has a septic system.
     - not Client facing
     - Aggregate information in the BE
     - Leverage an API to retrieve info from Housecanary

     * What went well?
         - Setting up Django and the fake HouseCanary service to handle Data Mocking
         - Using virtualenv to handle development

     * What could be improved in the project?
         - Honestly wanted to be able to leverage Django Restframework with more fluidity, opted to just use Django as is due to time constraints.
         - More tests, I have a simple unit test for the `get_have_septic` call but I'd prefer having more unit tests for the services and even different edge cases based on environment.
+        - Adding Docker for scalability
+        - Security measures if needed to be considered
+        - Actual .env credentials that'll allow us to access housecanary